 A word from Guy Gavriel Kay

-Somewhere on this site is the quote from Cato the Elder that I used for years in reply to queries about the absence of an ‘official’ website about me or my work.
+There is a quote from Cato the Elder that I used to deploy in reply to queries about the absence of an ‘official’ website about me or my work.
 Cato is said to have remarked, ‘I’d rather the Romans ask why there are no statues to Cato, than have them ask why there are.’

 I love that.
-I think it is a wonderful thing to have said and, of course, the fact that I’m ‘here’ right now means – alas – that I can’t use it any more.
+I think it is a wonderful thing to have said and, of course, the fact that I’m ‘here’ right now, and have been for 15 years, means – alas – that I can’t use it any more.

-Essentially what happened to this curmudgeonly Canadian isn’t that complex: it began to seem more and more quixotic to deny the legitimacy or utility of a proper site, especially given the amount of time I spend online myself, and Deborah Meghnagi (whose fault this is, of course) when she proposed doing a website, not only understood my wish list but took the concept further than I’d have thought possible, in a very short period of time.
+Essentially what happened back in the year 2000 (yes, we’ve been here that long) isn’t complex: it began to seem more and more quixotic to deny the legitimacy or utility of a proper site.
+When Deborah Meghnagi (now Meghnagi Bailey) proposed doing a website, she not only understood my concerns and my wishlist but took the concept further than I’d have thought possible.
+I remain grateful to this day.

 What did I want?
-Mainly that the site serve a purpose beyond the facile promotion of an author.
-I wanted elements here that would make it worthwhile for someone to surf to this url; they could learn something, be amused, be challenged, be moved to do work of their own.
-In particular, I wanted to showcase the thoughts and talents of other people, insofar as their thinking and creativity had been triggered by my own writing.
-Seeing that happen is one of the great joys of writing, for me.
+Mainly that the site serve a purpose beyond promotion.
+I wanted elements that would make it worthwhile for someone to surf to Bright Weavings, and come back; they could learn something, be amused, challenged, moved to do and submit work of their own.
+Seeing that happen here over the years has been a pleasure for me.